Clinical Assessments

 you expect?

-For adults you will complete questionnaires directly, and in some cases we ask for a caregiver or spouses input.
+For youth we ask that questionnaires be completed by caregivers, the child/adolescent, and where applicable, teachers and other healthcare professionals.For adults you will complete questionnaires directly, and in some cases we ask for a caregiver, spousal or colleague input.

-We will also review other sources of information like previous psychological/psychiatric reports, speech language reports, report cards etc.
+We also review other sources of information like previous psychological/psychiatric reports, speech language reports, report cards etc.

-• A detailed document containing test scores, clinical observations, and tailored recommendations follows the feedback session.
+A detailed document containing test scores, clinical observations, and tailored recommendations follows the feedback session.

 At the end of the assessment, the information is put together and presented to you or your child/adolescent in a “feedback” session.
 This is where we provide you with our understanding of the difficulties, and if appropriate, there may be a clinical diagnosis.